MKLab-ITI/JGNN/tutorials/GNN.md

 ## Initializing a GNN builder
-The class for buildign GNN architectures (`GCNBuilder`) extends the generic `LayerBuilder` for neural networks but is instead initialized with a normalized square adjacency matrix A and a feature matrix h0 (this is not to be confused with any potential h{0}).
+The class for buildign GNN architectures (`GCNBuilder`) extends the generic `LayerBuilder` for neural networks.
+The only difference is that now we initialize it with a square matrix A, which is typically a normalization of the adjacency matrix, and a feature matrix h0 (this is different than the symbol h{0}).
-Given that you will most likely use layer definitions, you only need to remember that in symbolic parsing A corresponds to the adjacency matrix and that layer representations should be annotated with h.
-We may make a more customizeable version of the builder in the future, but this will always be the default.
+Given that you will most likely use normal neural layers, you only need to remember that in symbolic parsing A corresponds to the adjacency matrix and that layer representations should be annotated with h{l}.
+We may make a more customizeable version of the builder in the future, but these symbols will always be the default.
 Preferrably, each row of the feature matrix should correspond to the features of one node/sample.
-The adjacency matrix can -and usually should- be sparse to save on memory.
+The normalized adjacency matrix can -and usually should- be sparse to save on memory.

-Most GNNs perform the renormalization trick (by adding 1 to the diagonal) and perform symmetric normalization of the adjacency matrix too.
+Most GNNs perform the renormalization trick (by adding 1 to the diagonal) before applying symmetric normalization on the adjacency matrix.
-Assuming no existing self-loops, the following snippet shows how to apply those concepts on existing adjacency matrices.
-Note that in-place arithmetics are used, with means that the raw matrix data are directly altered:
+Assuming no existing self-loops, the following snippet shows how to apply those transformations on adjacency matrices, such as ones obtained from `Dadaset.graph()`.
+The snippet use in-place arithmetics to directly alter raw matrix data:

 ```java
 adjacency.setMainDiagonal(1).setToSymmetricNormalization();
 ```

-Finally, you can instantiate the builder by providing the adjacency and feature matrives per:
+Finally, you can instantiate the builder by providing the adjacency and feature matrices per:

 ```java
 GCNBuilder modelBuilder = new GCNBuilder(adjacency, features);